luau/UniversalSynSaveInstance/README.md

 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

 # Notes
-* Credits are appreciated :shipit:
+* Credits are appreciated 💖
 * Do NOT claim you wrote this :accessibility:
 * Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) :finnadie: